HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README.md

 * Video object tracking is a computationally intensive task.
 Small models like `yolov8n.pt` are recommended for real-time tracking, however, they may not be as accurate as larger models.

 * Label Studio has timeout limits for ML backend requests.
-You can adjust the timeout in the LS backend settings.
+You can adjust the timeout in the Label Studio backend settings.
 !
 TODO: https://github.com/HumanSignal/label-studio/pull/5414/files#diff-20432d8093df2c0400b0f41b004a6b772b856b985fa1f5fd1e1f909247c89fc6L30

 * Or use the [CLI tool](#when-use-cli) to run predictions asynchronously.

-# Run YOLO ML backend
+## Run YOLO ML backend

-## Running with Docker (Recommended)
+### Running with Docker (recommended)

-1. Start Machine Learning backend on `http://localhost:9090` with prebuilt image:
+1. Start the Machine Learning backend on `http://localhost:9090` with the prebuilt image:

     ```bash
     docker-compose up
     ```

-2. Validate that backend is running
+2. Validate that the backend is running

     ```bash
     $ curl http://localhost:9090/
     {"status":"UP"}
     ```

-3. Connect to the backend from Label Studio running on the same host: go to your project `Settings -> Machine Learning -> Add Model` and specify `http://localhost:9090` as a URL.
+3. Create a project in Label Studio.
+Then from the **Model** page in the project settings, [connect the model](https://labelstud.io/guide/ml#Connect-the-model-to-Label-Studio).
+The default URL is `http://localhost:9090`.

-## Building from source (Advanced)
+### Building from source (advanced)

 To build the ML backend from source, you have to clone the repository and build the Docker image: